python-websockets/websockets/docs/howto/upgrade.rst

     :class: hint

     The original implementation is deprecated.
-It will be maintained for five years after deprecation according to the :ref:`backwards-compatibility policy <backwards-compatibility policy>`.
-Then, by 2030, it will be removed.
+It will be maintained for five years after deprecation, meaning until November 2029, according to the :ref:`backwards-compatibility policy <backwards-compatibility policy>`.
+    Then, it will be removed.

 .. _deprecated APIs: